 Abigail Poirier conductor, Gabrielle Riddick and Zhane Waye,

 Conductor Courtney Chrestensen with the Mozart Ensemble

 Our Camp Instructors

-Among the instructors at this year’s June Camp were recent graduates (or one soon to be) of local colleges.
+Among the instructors at the June 2019 Camp were recent graduates (or one soon to be) of local colleges.

 All of them have dual degrees in Performance and in Music Education.